SaynetNg/SaynetNg/README.md

-# Saynet.ng Technology And Software Solutions
+# SAYNET.NG TECHNOLOGY AND SOFTWARE SOLUTIONS

 Welcome to Saynet.ng Technology And Software Solutions - Your Hub for Innovative Tech Solutions!